AH-AI-in-Radiology/CTB_Osteoporosis_Screening/README.md

 1. Navigate to the **Releases** section of this GitHub repository.
 2. Select the desired release version.
-3. Download the `config.yaml` and `model.pt` files.
+3. Download the desired model artifacts and rename it to `model.pt`.
-4. Place these files in the `models/` directory of this repository.
+4. Place `model.pt` in the `models/` directory of this repository.
+5. Place your dicom files in the `data/scans/` directory.
+6. Generate the brain segmentation using the instruction provided [here](https://jasonccai.github.io/HeadCTSegmentation/).
-5. Ensure the directory structure looks like this:
+7. Ensure the directory structure looks like this:
    ```
    osteoporosis_ct/
    ├── models/
    │   ├── config.yaml
    │   └── model.pt
    ├── data/
+   │   ├── scans/
+   │   └── masks/
    ├── demo.ipynb
    ├── models.py
    └── utils.py